In C++, the std::string

 Practical example

-Let’s look at a slightly more complete example to illustrate the use of std::string
+Let’s see a somewhat more complete example to illustrate the use of std::string

 #include <iostream>